yazi-rs/yazi-rs.github.io/docs/flavors/overview.md

 use = "bar"
 ```

+## Why flavors over themes? {#why}

+We recommend using the new flavor format instead of the old theme, because flavors:

+- More powerful - auto dark/light mode switching with the terminal
+- Easier to update - can be managed with the `ya pack` package manager
+- Offers configuration merging - override some styles from `flavor.toml` in your own `theme.toml`

 ## Cooking a flavor {#cooking}

 Please use our [flavor-template](https://github.com/yazi-rs/flavor-template) repository as a starting point to create your own flavor.